 Lipodystrophy is a rare disorder that affects how the body accumulates and stores fat.
 There may be additional fat, for instance, around the abdomen and very little in others, such as the arms.

 There are different types, and each varies in its onset and presentation.

 This article outlines the symptoms of lipodystrophy, as well as the types and their causes.
 It also looks at how doctors diagnose and treat lipodystrophy, and the outlook for people who have it.

-Lipodystrophy is a disorder that affects how a person’s body accumulates and stores fat.
-People with this disease collect fat on certain areas of the body, such as the torso, face, and neck, while the legs and arms carry little to no fat.
+Lipodystrophy is a disorder that affects how the body accumulates and stores fat.
+In a person with this condition, fat collects in certain areas, such as the torso, face, and neck, while the legs and arms have little to no fat.

-In the most extreme cases of lipodystrophy, the body holds almost zero fat tissue, and the person looks extremely thin and muscular.
+In the most severe cases, the body has almost no fat tissue, and the person appears extremely thin and muscular.

 Congenital generalized lipodystrophy